Live abroad

 Flights

 Thailand has a few local airlines, which fly to almost anywhere.
 Additionally, there are foreign airlines and low-cost airlines, such as Air Asia.
 Tickets can be bought online.
-I always use Skyscanner or Momondo.
+I always use Skyscanner, which always shows me all the available cheapest and most convenient options.

 Buses and trains